markdf95/PS2/README.md

 # PS2
-Web API with Angular Client
+Web API Service with Angular Client

 This project was developed in Visual Studio 2017 and contains the *complete* solution.
 There are 3 projects, PS2 (web api service), PS2UnitTest, and PS2Web (Angular 4 client).
 There is a single .zip for PS2 and a single .zip for PS2UnitTest.